LauriM/autoGitPuller/README.md

 autoGitPuller
 =============

 autoGitPuller backups Github/Bitbucket accounts automatically to your local machine/server.
-Its written in Ruby and has few requirements to work.
+Its written in Ruby and has only few requirements.

 Currently only supports Git backupping from Bitbucket.